 Most importantly, I also recommend finding a speech therapist as soon as possible to help guide you through your daughter's development.
 I've started working on feeding therapy, texture issues, etc. as early as 2 months old, but oral stimulation can start even earlier.

 Just do the best you can, following through with home suggestions from your therapist and also your instinct.
 It is certainly difficult in the beginning because your baby didn't come with instructions.
 Please remember that she has the capability to grow and change and be able to do so throughout her lifetime, not just when she is young.
-And you and your family must be very special people to be give a child who will change your lives in ways you can't even imagine.
+And you and your family must be very special people to be given a child who will change your lives in ways you can't even imagine.

 All my best,